-Image in the public domain.
+Image in the public domain

-What did America look like before Columbus arrived in 1492?
+America looked different before Columbus arrived in 1492.
 Historian Charles Mann paints a vivid picture of pre-Columbian America.
 It was a world of glittering cities, advanced technology, monumental architecture, and powerful empires.
-What happened to it all?
-Was it destroyed by European might, or by natural disaster?
+Listen to learn what happened to it all and how it could have been destroyed by European might or a natural disaster.

 Story Length: 8:35